Jody Powell

-Joseph Lester "Jody" Powell, Jr. (September 30, 1943 – September 14, 2009) was an American political advisor who served as a White House press secretary during the presidency of Jimmy Carter.
+Joseph Lester "Jody" Powell, Jr. (September 30, 1943 – September 14, 2009) was an American political advisor who served as White House press secretary during the presidency of Jimmy Carter.
 Powell later co-founded a public relations firm.

 Early life and education

 Born in Cordele, Georgia, Powell grew up on a farm in Vienna, 35 miles east of Carter's home town of Plains.
 He attended the United States Air Force Academy beginning in 1961, but was expelled three years later for cheating on a history exam.
 After finishing his Bachelor of Arts at Georgia State University in 1966, Powell enrolled in the doctoral program in political science at Emory University.
 He earned a Master of Arts in the discipline before leaving the program.

 Career

 While at Emory in 1968, he sent a paper he had written on southern populism to Jimmy Carter.
 He began working for the future president, who at the time, was running for governor of Georgia.
 Powell's first job for Carter was as a volunteer driver, with Powell taking Carter to various campaign stops throughout Georgia.
 Powell eventually became Carter's close friend and functionally served as his press secretary.
 Powell eventually quit Emory prior to completing his doctorate to work full-time for Carter.